WTIGER001/sfcmap/README.md

 - Drag and drop to change map categories
 - Map images are stored on the firestorage as well as thumbnails

-### Map Markers
+### Annoations
 - Marker Manager allows new types of markers to be created with custom icons
-- Marker types can be restricted from viewing and editing
+- Annotations types can be restricted from viewing and editing
+- Markers, Rectangles, Polylines and Polygons are types of Annoations that can be created
-- Markers can be created on the map and dragged into place.
+- Annoations can be created on the map and dragged into place.
-- Markers can link to other maps, like a city on a continent map linking to the city map
+- Annoations can link to other maps, like a city on a continent map linking to the city map
 - Markers can be fixed in size (screen coordinates) or change relative to the zoom level
-- Markers can link to external web pages
+- Annoations can link to external web pages
-- Markers can be selected from the map (one or more by holding down the CTRL key)
+- Annoations can be selected from the map (one or more by holding down the CTRL key)
-- Markers can be edited enmass an individually
+- Annoations can be edited enmass and individually
-- Markers can be organized into groups
+- Annoations can be organized into layers
-- Markers and Marker Groups can be toggled from the map
+- Annoations and layers can be toggled from the map

 ## Development
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.
 Run `npm start` to start the application in debug mode

 ## Known Issues
-- LOTS of requests for data when a map is calibrated
+- Annotations get disconnected when they are edited.
+They show up fine on the map but you have to click them again to have the tab work correctly

 ## To Do

 ### Annotations
-- Select marker from layer list
 - Marker Snap
 - Marker hover information (tooltip) / click information (popup)
-- Recent Markers area
-- Text labels
 - Image Annotations
 - Custom Marker Annotations
-- SVG Annotations (low priority)
+- Recent Markers area
 - Map Link should have optional coordinates
 - Fix Circle Annotation...
 Doesnt work
+- SVG Annotations (low priority)

 ### Map
+- Restyle zoom buttons
+- Switch to better scale
 - Router for maps and 'back button'.
 Router should also support a coordinate center and zoom
 - Border Decoration for regions (a,b,c, etc)
-- Switch to better scale
 - Set map units (in creation?)
 - Enable / Disable Scale
 - Enable / Disable Coordinates
 - Fixed Marker Size (in map units)

 ### Data Management
-- Data Loading order seems recursive, fix this so there is not a ridiculous number of reloads
 - Export / import marker types
 - Upload Progress
 - Convert group manager to tab or full page using router